Statistical properties of dynamics. Introduction to the functional analytic approach

-In Ergodic Theory often it is supposed that the dynamics preserve a given measure, and some other properties (ergodicity, mixing) from which other deep consequences are deduced.
+In Ergodic Theory often it is supposed that the dynamics preserves a given measure, and some other properties (ergodicity, mixing) from this, deep consequences on the statistical behavior of the system are deduced.
+But, given a dynamical system, how to show that there are interesting invariant measures, which are their properties and how to show that the resulting measure preserving system is ergodic or mixing and how to estimate the mixing speed?
+Furthermore, are these findings stable by perturbations of the system?
+Can, all of this be computed numerically in a reliable way?

-These notes focuses around some questions between dynamics and ergodic theory.
+These notes focuses around some questions of this kind, between dynamics and ergodic theory.
 We consider dynamical systems having certain geometrical properties and show that they have "good" invariant measures.
-Sometime we can prove that they satisfy other finer properties (mixing, fast decay of correlations, spectral gap), so that we can apply many results from Ergodic Theory and Probability.
-We also consider the important problem of the stability of these invariant measures and mixing properties, this allows to have information about whether the statistical properties are stable under small changes in the system or not, or even about the direction of change of these properties when the system change. (this has of course important applications for the understanding of the behavior of many systems)
+Sometime we can prove that they satisfy other finer properties (mixing, fast decay of correlations, spectral gap), so that we can apply many results from Ergodic Theory and Probability to deduce other consequences.
+We also consider the important problem of the stability of these invariant measures and mixing properties, this allows to have information about whether the statistical properties are stable under small changes in the system or not, or even about the direction of change of these properties when the system changes. (this has of course important applications for the understanding of the behavior of many systems)